 The parts were simple - Toyota makes a reboot kit (04438-04021) for these CV axles, and that kit has nearly everything you need: an inner boot, and outer boot, several boot clamps, some new snap rings, and the appropriate grease.

 The one thing about this kit that I discovered is that the large inner boot clamp is different than the other three clamps included in the kit.
 It's the earless variety, which meant that it required a different tool, and was much harder to install then the other three clamps.
-Ultimately, I found it much easier - and more secure - to order a Moog 3401 CV Boot Crimp Clamp Kit, which installed in the same fashion as the others and allowed me to get the job completed simply and easily (and have plenty of clamps to spare for the future)!
+Ultimately, I found it much easier - and more secure - to order a Moog 3401 CV Boot Crimp Clamp Kit (or this kit if the Moog are out of stock), which installed in the same fashion as the others and allowed me to get the job completed simply and easily (and have plenty of clamps to spare for the future)!

 Besides parts, there were a couple new tools I had to buy for this project.
 In all honesty, they are probably tools I should have had in my kit already, but this was a good excuse to add them: